HaydenS3/ris/README.md

 conda install -c conda-forge mpi4py openmpi
 ```

+## Running the Code

+First run the test MPI job using `mpirun -np 10 python mpitest.py`.
+This will run the code on 10 processes.
+The code will generate a random number for each process and print it out.
+This is a good way to test that MPI is working correctly.
+This will fail if the computer has less than 10 cores.

+If the test job works, you can run the main job using `mpirun -np <number_of_processes> python rismpi.py`.
+This will run the code on the specified number of processes.

 ## CNN Hyperparameters

 For hyperparameter tuning, we'll take advantage of the RIS cluster's parallel processing capabilities, and we will do a grid search over the following hyperparameters.
 The current list of hyperparameters generates a total of 13,824 combinations.